• About The Emerald Palate

 Not great for: Access to the rest of the island or fancier accommodations

 I don’t generally recommend staying in the West Shore unless you plan to spend the majority of your time hiking.
-It’s a bit of a misnomer because you can’t actually stay on the west coast unless you’re camping, so this is more southwest.
+It’s a bit of a misnomer because you can’t actually stay on the west side of the island unless you’re camping, so this is more southwest.
 However, it’s still more remote and far away from the rest of the island.
 The benefit is that there are more quaint inns and a locals-only feel, but I’d only recommend staying here for those who truly want to unplug.

 West Shore Hotels

-- Hale Akala Coastal House – Modern 3-bedroom home across from a beach
+• Hale Akala Coastal House – Modern 3-bedroom home across from a beach

-- Waimea Beach Cottage – Bright farmhouse steps from the beach
+• Waimea Beach Cottage – Bright farmhouse steps from the beach

 Best time to visit Kauai